getawayjob/leangild/README.md

 The app is part of my application to thoughtbot's apprenticeship program.

 To Do:
-* User profiles
-* Authentication w/ Device
+* UserModel with Authentication w/ Device [Based on Railscasts by @ryanb](http://www.railscasts.com/episodes/209-devise-revised)
-* Company Profiles
-* Invitation Requests and Managemente
+* CompanyModel, with pitches, descriptions and
+* InvRequestsModel